 Predominately office space, floors 49-51 are open to visitors.
 The Skydeck is a viewing platform on the 49th floor with 360 degree views from the floor to ceiling windows.
 There’s a relaxed coffee shop with seating lined up facing the view.
 On the floor above is EON 51, a fine dining restaurant serving Asian and Western food, but before you eat you could watch the sunset from the EON Helibar, with a team of expert mixologists, the cocktails here come recommended.

 Visit the War Remnants Museum

 Originally named the Museum of Chinese and American War Crimes, the War Remnants Museum is a harrowing but fascinating account of the Vietnam War.
-As its original name implied, the information is arguably one sided, but the documents and artefacts tell their own story.
+As its original name implied, the information is arguably one sided, but the documents and artifacts tell their own story.
 The collection includes tiger cages, where members of the Viet Cong were kept.
-Outside is a collection of US armoured vehicles, weapons and aircraft.
+Outside is a collection of US armored vehicles, weapons and aircraft.

 Legendary war photographer Tim Page has curated a captivating exhibition, Requiem, which shows the work of war photographers of the era - many of whom were killed in action.
 There is also a more upbeat display of posters and photos of anti-war movements around the world.